spinozarabel/moodle-enrol_csvparentrole/README.txt

 Use this piece of code at your own risk :), absolutely no warranty!
 I am not an expert Moodle developer

-In the configuration, "Subject" represents for example: parent/mentor, and "Object" represents the student, desired role can be for example:
+In the configuration, "Subject" represents for example: parent user or mentor user, and "Object" represents the student user, desired role can be for example: parent, mentor.
-"parent" or "mentor".
 In your CSV file the 1st row must have column headings.
 Thsese should correspond to settings in your plugin.
-The student and parent information corresponds to unique Moodle user information about them such as username, email of user, id, etc.
+The student and parent user information correspond to unique Moodle user information such as: username, email, ID, system id, etc.
-For example, using the defaults: parentname,studentname,desiredrole parent1username,student1username,parent parent2username,student2username,parent
+For example, using the defaults: parentusername,studentusername,desiredrole parent1username,student1username,parent parent2username,student2username,parent

+The CSV file can be located anywhere on the server provided it can be read by www-data.
 It is possible for the CSV file to be located in Google Drive.
-It should be published to web as CSV file (readable by anyone who has link).
+If so it should be published to web as CSV file (readable by anyone who has link).
 Use the full link as the file name.

-Note that this is a full synchronization.
-The reference is the CSV and Moodle follows this.
+Note that this is a full synchronization but one way.
+The reference is the CSV file and Moodle follows this.

 HOW TO INSTALL
 ==============